 If the solutions in the two cells start with different salt concentrations, then poking thin metal electrodes into the droplets creates a small battery: electrons will flow through a circuit connected to the electrodes, counterbalancing the ion flow through the channels.
 As this happens, the ion concentrations in the droplets eventually equalize as the system discharges its electric potential.

-Building synthetic versions of complex real cells—such as those that enable an electric eel to zap its prey [see Tech Beat Oct 1, 2008]—is far too difficult a task for now, says LaVan.
+Building synthetic versions of complex real cells—such as those that enable an electric eel to zap its prey (See Models of Eel Cells Suggest Electrifying Possibilities)—is far too difficult a task for now, says LaVan.
 So the researchers instead created this far simpler system whose performance they could understand in terms a handful of basic properties, including the size of the droplets, the concentration of the aqueous solutions, and the number of ion channels in the barrier between the two cells.

 A tiny battery with two droplets, each containing just 200 nanoliters of solution, could deliver electricity for almost 10 minutes.
 A bigger system, with a total volume of almost 11 microliters, lasted more than four hours.
 In terms of the energy it can deliver for a given volume, the biological battery is only about one-twentieth as effective as a conventional lead-acid battery.
 But in its ability to convert chemical into electrical energy, the synthetic cell has an efficiency of about 10 per cent, which compares well with solid-state devices that generate electricity from heat, light, or mechanical stress—so that synthetic cells may one day take their place in the nanotechnology toolbox.